13 places to go hiking in New York City

 Kazimiroff Trail

-The Bronx is full of surprises, with one of them being Hunter Island, a stunning waterfront wildlife refuge within Pelham Bay Park.
+The Bronx is full of surprises, one of them being Hunter Island, a stunning waterfront wildlife refuge within Pelham Bay Park.
 The site includes the largest continuous oak forest in the park as well as tidal wetlands and woodlands.
 The Kazimiroff Trail, named for Bronx historian and preservationist Theodore Kazimiroff, loops around the entire island, with two separate forested paths providing scenic views of the park and Orchard Beach.

 Brooklyn